 Graduate student and faculty mailboxes are located on the second floor in 2104, near the Dean's Office.
-Graduate student mailboxes are separated into Doctoral and Master's sections with Master's students sharing mailboxes.
+Graduate student mailboxes are separated into Doctoral and Master's sections.

 Email addresses should always be kept current with the Graduate Division staff.
 Important notices (and some not so important) are sent to all students as needed.
 The Graduate School communicates with students through their GatorLink email accounts.
 Please use your GatorLink (@ufl.edu) email address as your primary email source for the university and this College.